boone5/Dev-Portfolio/README.md

 #### Status: _In Progress_

-This app is a work in progress and I plan to update this page when I get to the last 90% of development.
-My plans are for it to be my first app on the App Store! 🤞
+This app is a work in progress.
+Here is a link to the most up-to-date [branch](https://github.com/boone5/MovieNight/tree/feature-temp/MovieNight).

+### Methodologies
+- SwiftUI, URLSession, CoreData, NSCache, Pagination, Image Caching with NSCache, MVVM

 ## Dessert Explorer